benmvp/benmvp.com/content/posts/how-to-extract-react-component-logic-custom-hook/index.md

 > If you're wondering about the `isMounted` check after we receive the data from the API, it's to ensure that the component wasn't unmounted during the time that we made the API request and got back the response.
 Read [Handling async React component effects after unmount](/blog/handling-async-react-component-effects-after-unmount/) for more details on the problem and solution.

-The component makes two API requests any time the `TeamsFilter` or `PlayersFilter` changes.
+The component makes two API requests any time the `TeamsFilter` or `PlayersFilter` change.
 But it's inefficient because only one filter can change at a time, yet we make requests to both APIs.
 So if we're changing the `TeamsFilter` we're still retrieving the same `players` data over and over.
 We can fix by splitting up the single `useEffect()` call into two of them.

 ```js
 import { useEffect, useState } from 'react'